Adib234/image-repo/README.md

 - (January 20, 2021) I just configured the backend with Flask which serves the data from the image classifier and have the Axios client request it, this is so damn cool.
 - To add two git repositories together `git subtree add --prefix=[name of new folder] [child git rep url] [branch of git repo you want to be the parent]`, here's a (post)[https://stackoverflow.com/questions/1425892/how-do-you-merge-two-git-repositories] about it
 - CORS should always be configured when making cross domain requests, here's a great website of how to set up CORS in different (frameworks)[https://enable-cors.org/index.html]
+- Choose a folder name and stick with it lol but idea to change it later on, (especially if it's really bulky :( )

 # To do